henrylilei/AWS2Azure/README.md

 The new cluster will generate new secrets with different names, thus we need to replace the referring secrets with the new ones.

 ## Verification
 A simple verification of the new cluster in Azure for both Hadoop and Tensorflow is in /tools/verify.sh.
+You can check out the video in the Result folder to see the full migration process.

 ## Issues encountered during development
 Please see Issues.md.